gautamkrishnar/socli/README.md

 - [ ] Browsing stackoverflow home page

 Please check out the list of [issues](https://github.com/gautamkrishnar/socli/issues).

+### Testing
+Automated tests are setup by using [pytest](https://docs.pytest.org/en/latest/contents.html), the tests can be run locally by invoking a `python setup.py test`.

+All tests are in the `/tests/` subdirectory of this repository.

+TravisCI is supposed to run the test-suite on build.

 ### Contributing
 If you are willing to contribute to SoCLI project, you are awesome!
 Just follow the steps below: